-NEW YORK — While the rituals remain the same, how weis still a work in progress — not just because of the loved ones lost that day, but because of the more than 3,000 children they left behind.
+NEW YORK — While the rituals remain the same, how we keep 9/11 in our hearts and heads is still a work in progress — not just because of the loved ones lost that day, but because of the more than 3,000 children they left behind.

 For years, the kids had their stories told for them.
 Now, they are telling their own.